ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 This chapter provides instructions for building and running the Unified Forecast System (:term:`UFS`) Land DA System using a Jan.
 19-20, 2025 00z sample :term:`LND` :term:`warmstart` case using :term:`ERA5` and :term:`IMS` data and the 3D-Var algorithm with the UFS Noah-MP land component and data atmosphere (:term:`DATM`) component.

+This case corresponds to the January 2025 Gulf Coast Blizzard, which brought unprecedented snowfall to the entire Gulf Coast.
+Leading up to the event, the polar vortex stretched far south and met with unusually warm Gulf waters.
+In response, the National Weather Service (NWS) issued a series of winter storm warnings, extreme cold warnings, and even blizzard warnings --- the first ever in some areas.
+New Orleans, LA received a record 8 inches of snow, and the surrounding coastal areas likewise saw record-breaking snowfall and cold temperatures.

 .. attention::

    These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (e.g., Hera, Orion) and may require significant changes on other systems.
 It is recommended that users on other systems run the containerized version of Land DA.
 Users may reference :numref:`Chapter %s: Containerized Land DA Workflow <Container>` for instructions.